 - Report your colony inventory as requested by Agricorp in the spring.

 - Continue to meet all other eligibility criteria.

 Your bee health coverage begins on

 - Open or unwrap your hives that have been overwintered outdoors.

 - Move your hives that have been overwintered indoors outside.

 Hives may be opened to feed your bees.
 This does not end your coverage.

-For your continued eligibility, you must contact Agricorp five days prior to opening your hives in case an adjuster needs to be present to assess your hives and check for any damage.
+For your continued eligibility, you must contact Agricorp 5 days prior to opening your hives in case an adjuster needs to be present to assess your hives and check for any damage.

-Good management practices are approved methods or techniques for managing your colonies.
-The following is a list of resources that you can use to find more information about good management practices:
+Good colony management practices are approved methods or techniques for managing your colonies.
+The following is a list of resources that you can use to find more information about good colony management practices: